jbok4/cycling-progress-tracker/spec.md

-x Ensure that users can't modify content created by other users x Include user input validations x Display validation failures to user with error message (example form URL e.g. /posts/new) Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+x Ensure that users can't modify content created by other users x Include user input validations x Display validation failures to user with error message (example form URL e.g. /posts/new) xYour README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm